-St. Francis Ministries has implemented Family Centered Treatment (FCT) in 15 counties in Arkansas.
-FCT is a strength-based, trauma-informed, and evidence-based family preservation model that provides services to families directly in their homes.
+Family Centered Treatment (FCT) is a strength-based, trauma-informed, and evidence-based family preservation model that provides services to families directly in their homes.
 FCT is designed to find simple, practical, and common-sense solutions for families faced with disruption or dissolution of their family.

 This program follows a four-stage process of Joining and Assessment, Restructuring, Valuing Changes, and Generalization.
 The length of treatment is determined by the family's needs and progress, but the average length of treatment is six months.
 The foundations of FCT are grounded in Eco-Structural Family Therapy and Emotionally Focused Therapy.
 FCT is clearly defined and replicable.
 The Family Centered Treatment Foundation has a best practice implementation process that allows prospective and current licensed FCT providers to identify and plan for sustainable implementation.
-FCT has not been evaluated by the Title IV-E Clearinghouse.
-Arkansas is contracting with NCCD to complete an independent systematic review in order to receive transitional payments for this service.
+FCT has not been evaluated by the Title IV-E Clearinghouse; however, Arkansas contracted with NCCD to complete an independent systematic review in order to receive transitional payments for this service.
+NCCD determined a rating of Well-Supported for FCT.8